Your Essential Guide to Making Homemade Falafel

-For fried falafel, add two inches of oil to a tall-sided pot, and heat to 350°F. Drop seven falafel balls into the hot oil, and flip with a wooden spoon to cook all sides.
+For fried falafel, add two inches of oil to a tall-sided pot, and heat to 350°F. Drop falafel balls into the hot oil, and flip with a wooden spoon to cook all sides.
+(Work in batches as necessary and do not crowd the pot.)
 Fry until golden brown, about 5 to 7 minutes.

 Pan-seared falafel is also crispy on the outside and tender on the inside.
 While not traditional, it's an option that introduces less fat into the final dish.